-- melted butter
+- Melted butter

-- cinnamon sugar
+- Cinnamon sugar

-3. Brush the inside of each squash with butter; sprinkle with cinnamon sugar.
+- Brush the inside of each squash with butter; sprinkle with cinnamon sugar.

 It's a Pumpkin!

-The most popular variety, the Waltham Butternut, originated in Stow, Massachusettes, on what is now the Butternut Farm Golf Club.
-It's a fruit that can be roasted, toasted, pureed (to make a soup), or mashed into soups, casseroles, breads, and muffins.
+The most popular variety, the Waltham butternut, originated in Stow, Massachusetts, on what is now the Butternut Farm Golf Club.
+It's a fruit that can be roasted, toasted, pureed (to make a soup), or mashed into soups, casseroles, loaves of bread, and muffins.